G.fast is an FTTH enabler

 G.fast: Deliver high bit rates on short copper loops

 G.fast technology makes gigabit-level aggregate bit rates possible by adding spectrum to copper lines.
-Your current VDLS2 lines use spectrum up to 17 MHz.
-G.fast widens this spectrum to 106 MHz.
-Anticipated amendments will use frequencies up to 212 MHz and take bit rates to 1 Gbps and beyond.
+Your current VDLS2 lines use spectrum up to 35 MHz.
+G.fast widens this spectrum to 212 MHz that allows true 1 Gb/s services downstream, even in a VDSL2 overlay deployment.

 The high frequencies of G.fast can't be sustained over long distances.
 The best approach is to use a mix of technologies.
 G.fast is ideal for applications that bring fiber closer to the home and use very short copper loops to cover the last few meters.
-VDSL2 vectoring remains the best technology for longer copper lines.
+VDSL2 vectoring and 35b/Vplus remain the best technologies for longer copper lines.

 Like VDSL2, G.fast lines are susceptible to performance-degrading crosstalk when combined in the same cable.
 Our Bell Labs researchers have proven that crosstalk has a much greater impact on high-frequency G.fast lines.
 They have also identified factors that make vectoring more complex with G.fast.
 Their work is behind our multi-port G.fast solutions, which cancel out crosstalk and make G.fast even faster.